skylock53/Automatisation-Course/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+- When I run 'ansible-config dump' in my ansible directory I can see the path to my ansible configuration file: 'CONFIG_FILE() = /home/skylock53/ansible/ansible.cfg'.
+This means the local ansible.cfg file is being used and overrides global or default settings.
+When I instead run the same command in the usual home directory there is neither an ansible configuration file nor does it have a path.